 Before Takeoff: How to Save on Airfare and Accommodation

-Below are some easy travel hacks to help you shave a few bucks off your airfare and accommodation expenses.
+Below are some easy travel tips and hacks to help you shave a few bucks off your airfare and accommodation expenses.

 Research and compare different airlines and flight prices.
-For example, you can look up this Cebu Pacific vs. Air Asia comparison review to see which one has better promos.
+For example, check out this Cebu Pacific vs. Air Asia comparison review to see which one has better promos.

 The same goes for your place of stay.
-Many comparison websites out there offer different options.
+Many comparison websites offer different options.
 Go for budget airlines and cheaper hotels that still tick the boxes for safety, comfort, and convenience.

 Your search history, cookies, and cache can affect your search results.
-When the algorithm detects that you’re searching for flights or rooms, prices can go up when you visit certain booking websites.
+If the algorithm detects that you’re searching for flights or rooms, prices can go up when you visit certain booking websites.

-One of the more creative travel hacks you can apply to avoid this is to go incognito when browsing.
-That way, your search information won’t be a roadblock to you finding the best deals.
+One of the more creative travel tips and hacks you can apply to avoid this is to go incognito when browsing.
+That way, your search information won’t be a roadblock to finding the best deals.

 Also, if you already know your preferred schedule, book ahead of time as prices rarely go down the closer you get to the date of your flight or hotel stay.

 Be conscious of your luggage weight when flying out.
-You can follow different travel hacks for packing to maximize your luggage space and avoid incurring additional fees.
+You can follow different travel tips and hacks for packing to maximize your luggage space and avoid incurring additional fees.

-Also, check out various travel hacks to save space such as using different folding techniques and keeping your clothes in vacuum bags.
+Also, check out various travel tips and hacks to save space such as using different folding techniques and keeping your clothes in vacuum bags.

-Aside from this still being a health risk due to COVID-19, food served in-flight can also be quite expensive.
-One of the travel hacks for long flights that you can put to use is to have a proper meal before flying out so that you won’t be tempted to pay a hefty price for airplane food.
+Food served in-flight can also be quite expensive.
+One of the travel tips and hacks for long flights that you can put to use is to have a proper meal before flying out so that you won’t be tempted to pay a hefty price for airplane food.

 To get this right, you need to do a lot of research.
-What you want is a place that is not located exactly in a tourism hub but just somewhere near it.
+What you want is a place that is not located smack-dab in a tourism hub but just somewhere near it.

 That way, you won’t have to pay for expensive lodging marketed to tourists, but you’ll still gain quick and easy access to tourist spots without wasting any petty cash on transportation.

 Don’t spend more on your hotel fees than you need to.
-Unless you’re planning for a luxurious staycation, it’s wiser to just book a place that’s comfortable enough to sleep in.
+Unless you’re planning for a luxurious staycation, one hotel hack to save money is to just book a place that’s comfortable enough to sleep in.

-Plenty of hostels, inns, homestays, and apartments can provide you with the comfort you need without costing you a fortune.
+Plenty of hostels, inns, homestays, and apartments can provide the comfort you need without costing a fortune.

 Just buy something from the local grocery store or market and put together a meal at home.
-You can also minimize your food spend if you reheat leftovers from when you eat out.
+You can also minimize your food spending if you reheat leftovers from when you eat out.

 After Touchdown: How to Save on Other Daily Expenses

-Here are more travel hacks to save money on daily expenses, especially food and transportation.
+Here are more travel tips and hacks to save money on daily expenses, especially food and transportation.

 You can do plenty of exciting things that’ll cost you close to nothing.
 Sometimes, the activities that you can do for free are the ones that’ll really let you soak in the culture of a place.
-You can look up these activities online or ask the locals themselves for recommendations.
+Look up these activities online or ask the locals themselves for recommendations.

 Carrying a credit card around when traveling is convenient, as you no longer have to use cash for transactions.
-Just make sure your credit card charges zero to minimal foreign transaction fees to avoid messing up your budget.
+Just make sure your credit card charges a low foreign transaction fee to avoid messing up your budget.